christian1741/Twitter-Sentiment-Analysis/README.md

 CREATING YOUR OWN DATASET

 - I decided to create my own dataset based on emoticons such as :) and :( Then, I deleted them.
 Stripping out the        emoticons causes the classifier to learn from the other features present in the tweet.
 The classifier uses these non-   emoticon features to determine the sentiment.
-- I streamed thoudands of tweets and stored them into a file (I used a file, but you can store them into a database)
+- I streamed thousands of tweets and stored them into a file (I used a file, but you can store them into a database)
 - Preprocess tweets
   * Lower case - I converted the tweets to lower case
   * URLs - I eliminated all the URLs